s0lst1c3/s0lst1c3.github.io/_posts/2019-04-18-eaphammer-v0-7-0-certificate-handling.md

 ### One size fits all approach

 Cert Wizard was only capable of creating self-signed certificates with a very narrow set of attributes.
-Additionally, users were afforded no control over things like key length and the cryptographic algorithms used during the certificate creation process.
+Additionally, users were afforded no control over things like key length.
+Choice of cryptographic algorithms was determined by a hardcoded variable buried deep within EAPHammer's (rather frightening) codebase.

 ### No support for certificates created outside of EAPHammer